PREVIOUS : What is Self-Control ? (#2)

 – External Unstable: based on chance, fate, karma “It’s just luck”

 Such people tend to be more stressed & prone to clinical depression.
-FoO sources: Social limitations increase the expectancy of being out-of-control.
-Most often these people are from a lower socio-economic level, may come from large single parent family headed by a woman, &/or parents are themselves ‘externals’
+FoO sources : Social limitations increase their expectation of being out-of-control.
+More often these people are from a lower socio-economic level, may come from a single parent family headed by a woman, a parent is an active addict, &/or who themselves ‘externals’

-REVIEW : Many unhealed people have the Illusion of Control, assuming power over people, places & things – which they do no tactually have.
+REVIEW : Many unhealed people have the Illusion of Control, assuming power over people, places & things – which they do not actually have.
 This attitude is a type of fantasy & narcissistic grandiosity, used as a band-aid to cover S-H & powerlessness.
-It drives symbiotic, co-dependent ACoAs to believe they can do the impossible, anything to avoid working on their damage!
+It drives symbiotic, co-dependent ACoAs to believe they can do the impossible (EXP : stop someone from ____), a way to avoid working on their own damage!

-Researcher David C. Funder observed that those who keep putting off getting a reward for their efforts (like too many ACoAs) are not actually better at self-control.
-For them it’s more about self-deprivation, being compulsively disciplined, unable to be any other way!
-(MORE ….. )
+Researcher David C. Funder observed that people who keep putting off getting a reward for their efforts (like many ACoAs) are not actually better at self-control.
+For them it’s more about self-deprivation, being compulsively ‘disciplined’, deny having choices, & unable to be flexible!
+(More …..)

 ✶ With Recovery, ACoAs come to understand, accept & implement our Internal locus – #1a.
 While no one has 100% control – over everything – contrary to some Teachings, AA’s Step 1 reminds us: “We admitted we were powerless over____”.
 To believe otherwise is arrogance!